 The Theme features two menu locations.
 Main Menu The Main Menu is your large overview menu — your complete site map for your user.
 It is hidden inside the dropdown menu, to allow for it to grow as large as you need it.
 The Main Menu is prepared for 5 levels of sub menus, though it is highly recommended that you keep it much simpler than that for usability.
 It is always tucked away in the hamburger menu, so it… Read more.

 It is no longer negotiable, except in very special cases; a web page should be responsive.
 That is, it should change appearance according to your screen width, in order to fit all kinds of devices from mobile phones to pads to huge screens.
 We have taken it a step further to ensure this WordPress them is really smooth.
 Read more.

-The Old Newspaper WordPress Theme features two different post formats in addition to the standard — three in all.
-Each to resemble a real life newspaper article style.
-Post Format "Aside": Breaking News This style has a thick in-your-face typeface for the titles, which is a really classic way of making a newspaper article pop.
-This style, of course, needed to be a part of the Old Newspaper WordPress Theme.
+The Old Newspaper WordPress Theme features three different post formats in addition to the standard — four in all.
+Each to resemble a real life newspaper article or ad style.
+The Formats Post Format "Aside": Breaking News A classic example of a breaking news headline.
+This style has a thick in-your-face typeface for the titles, which is a really classic way of making a newspaper article pop.
+This style, of course, needed to be a part of the Old Newspaper WordPress Theme, and has been so from the very beginning.
 Read more.

 The custom setup of this theme is all tucked into the Customizer – the proper way for a WordPress Theme to be customized.
 Here we go through each section and the available options.
 Customizer -> Site Identity Branding opportunity alert!
-Site Title Font: Select the main font for the header.
-This will be overridden if you use a picture for a logo.Tagline Display: Display your tagline on mobile, desktop, or both.Upload Logo: Logo is going to replace your Site Title… Read more.
+Tagline Display: Display your tagline on mobile, desktop, or both.
+Leave it empty if you don't want to show it at all.Upload Logo: The Logo is going to replace your Site Title Font in the header.Flourish Before Tagline: Add text… Read more.